Stumble/sqlc/GUIDE.md

   be placed into one schema file, as they are logically one table.
 + For **(Materialized) View**, one schema file per view is required.

-You can and you should list all the **constrants and indexes** in the schema file.
+You can and you should list all the **constraints and indexes** in the schema file.
 In the future, we might have some static analyze tool to check for slow queries.
 Also, listing them here will make code viewers' lives much easier.